Flowerinno/Stringify/README.md

-## Stringify music web application
+## Stringify music web application -- landing page.

 ## FOR EDUCATIONAL PURPOSES ONLY